hyperledger/fabric-private-chaincode/docs/design/integrate-with-cc-tools/README.md

 1. Step 1-2: The API server is listening for requests on a specified port over an HTTP channel and sends it to the handler
 2. Step 3: The handler starts by determining the appropriate transaction invocation based on the requested endpoint and calling the corresponding chaincode API
 3. Step 4: The chaincode API is responsible for parsing and ensuring the payload is correctly parsed into a format that is FPC-friendly.
 This parsing step is crucial, as it prepares the data to meet FPC’s privacy and security requirements before it reaches the peer.
-4. Step 5: FPC utils is the step where the actual transaction invocation happens and it follows the steps explained in the previous diagram.
+4. Step 5: FPCUtils is the step where the actual transaction invocation happens and it follows the steps explained in the previous diagram as it builds on top of the FPC Client SDK.

 ![CCAPIFlow](./CCAPIFlow.png)

-## User experience
+## User Experience

 We will describe from a user perspective a high overview of how to develop a chaincode using cc-tools that works with FPC achieving both ease of development and enhanced security of the chaincode.